A seventies Superman cast puts superfun into a superhero film…

 Talking Dallas, there is also another wee bit of irony regarding two of Pamela Barnes Ewing’s love interests.
 IMDB mentions how John Beck – aka Pam Ewing’s Bobby replacement, Mark Graison – was considered for the role of Superman.
 Reeve said he no longer wanted to act in his Superman roles, none other than Patrick Duffy, Pam Ewing’s true love Bobby Ewing was considered for the role… but enough Dallas talk.

-I recommend this particular Superman film, especially if you are tired or fed up of superheroes in psychoanalysis.
+I recommend this particular Superman film, especially if you are tired or fed up with superheroes in psychoanalysis.
 Current directors appear to ask them to lie on the couch questioning their existence, their upbringing and their reason for being.
-Or they are too busy saving the world to have a laugh, but have little time to hang out with their girlfriends.
+Or they are too busy saving the world to have a laugh but have little time to hang out with their girlfriends.

 Natalie Jane and Pepper Potts dumped them because they’d lost their sense of humour.
 Admittedly a tad unfair to Iron Man, if this is so as he’d been well and truly nagged to ditch his Iron Man suits by Paltrow Pepper.